Betta Staying at the Bottom? Here’s Why (+Fixes)

 Sleeping Betta fish resting peacefully in a planted aquarium environment.

-Water Temperature Could Be Too Low
+The Water Temperature Is Too Low

 Real-Life Example

 A Betta that was active during summer may suddenly become sluggish after a heater failure during colder weather.
+This is why a reliable aquarium heater is considered essential for most Betta setups.

 Checking water temperature should always be one of the first troubleshooting steps.